Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 The turf house

-The last time I was photographing the turf house, 2 German Shepherd dogs fiercely barked at me, thinking that I was an intruder and not a turf house fanatic.
+The last time I photographed the turf house, 2 German Shepherd dogs barked fiercely at me, thinking I was an intruder rather than a turf house fanatic.

 Stokkseyrarkirkja church